-6. Life Insurance
+8.5 Life Insurance

-The County provides employees with a \$50,000 life insurance policy.
+The County provides employees with a life insurance policy that is two times their annual base salary.

-Article 9 - CalPERS Retirement
+Article 9.CalPERS Retirement

-1. Safety Retirement
+9.1 Safety Retirement

-Employees hired prior to February 5, 2012, receive the 3% at 50 safety CalPERS formula with the one (1) year final average compensation period.
-These employees pay the required nine percent (9%) member contribution, on a pre-tax basis.
+Employees hired before February 5, 2012, receive the 3% at 50 safety CalPERS formula with the one (1) year final average compensation period.
+These employees pay the required nine percent (9%) member contribution on a pre-tax basis.

-Employees hired after February 4, 2012, who are not classified as a new members receive the 3% at 55 safety CalPERS formula with the three (3) year final average compensation period.
-These employees pay the required nine percent (9%) member contribution, on a pre-tax basis.
+Employees hired after February 4, 2012, who are not classified as new members receive the 3% at 55 safety CalPERS formula with the three (3) year final average compensation period.
+These employees pay the required nine percent (9%) member contribution on a pre-tax basis.

-Employees hired after December 31, 2012, who are classified as a new members receive the 2.7% at 57 safety CalPERS formula with the three (3) year final average compensation period.
+Employees hired after December 31, 2012, who are classified as new members receive the 2.7% at 57 safety CalPERS formula with the three (3) year final average compensation period.
 These employees pay one-half of the total normal cost as determined annually by CalPERS on a pre-tax basis.